OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/azure-resource-manager/managed-application-publishing.md

                 "type": "Microsoft.Common.TextBox",
                 "label": "Storage account name prefix",
                 "defaultValue": "storage",
-                "toolTip": "Provide a value that is used for the prefix of your storage account.
-Limit to 11 characters.", "constraints": {
+                "toolTip": "Provide a value that is used for hello prefix of your storage account.
+Limit too11 characters.", "constraints": {
                     "required": true,
                     "regex": "^[a-z0-9A-Z]{1,11}$",
-                    "validationMessage": "Only alphanumeric characters are allowed, and the value must be 1-11 characters long."
+                    "validationMessage": "Only alphanumeric characters are allowed, and hello value must be 1-11 characters long."
                 },
                 "visible": true
             }